-In our How to Paint Everything series, we take a look at different armies of the Warhammer universe, examine their history and heraldry, and look at several different methods for painting them.
-Previously in the Fists of Fury, Alfredo examined the Imperial Fists and Black Templars.
-Today we look at the original Space Marines and staunchest defenders of humanity, the Crimson Fists.
+In our How to Paint Everything series, we take a look at how to paint, well, everything, with a look ta different techniques and approaches from different artists.
+Today we’re looking at the original Space Marines and staunchest defenders of humanity, the Crimson Fists.

 All right, let’s get this out of the way: the Crimson Fists get owned a lot.
 Whether it’s the classic Last Stand by David Gallagher, the updated Primaris Version, or even the original cover of Rogue Trader, the Crimson Fists are prone to finding themselves in a desperate struggle for survival.
 What makes them great is that in the face of the most desperate odds, they never lay down and die.
 They fight to the end and they prevail.
 Crimson Fists represent the epitome of tenacity in Space Marines, and in an uncaring universe that will someday destroy you, there’s something undeniably noble about the Crimson Fists’ spirit.
 They’re the Chumbawamba of the 40K universe.